danielsnick3/linked-blog-starter-md/Nagoblin.md

 Normal Moves

-Palm-Chop: If the chop hits the attacked must make a dc 18 strength saving throw or be proned
+Palm-Chop: If the chop hits the target must make a dc 18 strength saving throw or be proned.

 5H: This ability gains 5 feet of reach for each blood threshold crossed.